25 Most Valuable 1986 Topps Baseball Cards

 Within the set were also several different inserts and subsets, including:

-But for those of us who grew up collecting these as kids, they'll always have a huge nostalgic factor to them despite not having the most monetary value.
+But for those of us who grew up collecting these as kids, they'll always have a huge nostalgic factor even if they don't have the most monetary value.